Gluing variations: Submanifold data

 where we further assume that the jets arise by restriction to $\subman$ of jets of a smooth Lorentzian metric $\fourg _{\mu\nu}$ defined in a neighborhood of $\subman$.
 Equivalently, $\CSdata{\subman,k}$ are those sections over $\subman$ of the bundle of jets which are obtained by calculating the jets of a spacetime metric defined near $\subman$ and restricting to $\subman$.
 Or in yet equivalent words: an element of $\CSdata{\subman,k}$ is obtained by taking a Lorentzian metric defined in a neighborhood of $\subman$, calculating all its derivatives up to order $k$, and restricting the resulting fields to $\subman$.

 We have assumed for simplicity that all the fields occurring in $\CSdata{\subman,k}$ are smooth, though one could of course consider more general situations.

-It should be clear that an element of $ \CSdata{\subman,k} $ can always be extended to a smooth metric defined in a neighborhood of $\subman$ by using Taylor series if $k$ is finite, or by Borel summation if $k=\infty$, with the jets of the extended field inducing the original jets on $\subman$.
+It should be clear that an element of $ \CSdata{\subman,k} $ can always be extended to a smooth metric defined in a neighborhood of $\subman$ by using a { Taylor expansion with a finite number of terms if $k$ is finite, or by Borel summation~\cite{BorelMem,Borel2} } if $k=\infty$, with the jets of the extended field inducing the original jets on $\subman$.
 Such an extension will be called \emph{compatible}.

 Since a field $\fourg _{\mu\nu}$ restricted to $\subman$ already carries information about its derivatives in directions tangent to $\subman$, for $k\ge 1$ the new information in $\CSdata{\subman,k}$ is contained in the derivatives in directions transverse to $\subman$.